jum/caddy-docker-proxy-redis/README.md

 omit that volume.

-The volume /var/www/html is for interoperability with php fastcgi in the nextcloud example, if you do not need nextcloud drop thus.
+The volume /var/www/html is for interoperability with php fastcgi in the nextcloud example, if you do not need nextcloud drop this.

 ## Watchtower